Air Canada Unaccompanied Minor Policy

 • Taking an international flight

-Minors travelling alone with Air Canada are subject to the following age restrictions:
+Minors traveling alone with Air Canada are subject to the following age restrictions:

-Children between the ages of 8 and 11 must purchase the Unaccompanied Minor service in order to travel unaccompanied.
+• Children between the ages of 8 and 11 must purchase the Unaccompanied Minor service to travel unaccompanied.

 Contact Air Canada to ensure that unaccompanied minors are eligible for travel and that the travel is properly documented.